 Making Management Training a Priority

 “Work smarter, not harder” is a phrase we hear quite often in various industries.
-For physicians to put this into practice, they need to be taught the leadership skills that fuel this potential.
+For physicians to put this into practice, they need to be taught the leadership skills and have access to leadership training that fuels this potential.
 It’s these same skills that will give doctors the foundation for a long and successful career.